himanshumahajan138/PlagX/README.md

 ## 📬 Contact

-For any questions or inquiries, please contact [Himanshu Mahajan](https://www.linkedin.com/in/himanshu138).
+For questions or feedback, reach out to [Himanshu Mahajan](https://www.linkedin.com/in/himanshu138).

 ## 🔖 Tags